 Furthermore, while the Data Protection Act of 2018 in the United Kingdom that "implements" and complements the EU General Data Protection Regulation, or GDPR, has achieved Royal Assent on May 23, 2018 and is now effective in the United Kingdom, it is still unclear whether transfer of data from the European Economic Area, or EEA, to the United Kingdom will remain lawful under GDPR.
-During the period of "transition" (i.e., until December 31, 2020), EU law will continue to apply in the UK, including the GDPR, after which the GDPR will be converted into UK law.
-Beginning in 2021, the UK will be a "third country" under the GDPR.
+The Trade and Cooperation Agreement provides for a transitional period during which the UK will be treated like an EU member state in relation to processing and transfers of personal data for four months from January 1, 2021.
+This may be extended by two further months.
+After such period, the UK will be a "third country" under the GDPR unless the European Commission adopts an adequacy decision in respect of transfers of personal data to the UK.
+The UK government has already determined that it considers all EU 27 and EEA member states to be adequate for the purposes of data protection, ensuring that data flows from the UK to the EU/EEA remain unaffected.
 We may, however, incur liabilities, expenses, costs and other operational losses under GDPR and applicable European Union Member States and the United Kingdom privacy laws in connection with any measures we take to comply with them.